absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ---
 #### `sub create openshift pvc`
-This command can be used to either add a PersistantVolumeClaim to a particular environment, or to every environment in a Project pipeline based on user selection.
+This command can be used to either add a PersistentVolumeClaim to a particular environment, or to every environment in a Project pipeline based on user selection.

 ---
 #### `sub create project`